mxagar/tool_guides/hugging_face/udemy_hugging_face/README.md

 LLMs are the underlying models that run an NLP `pipeline`.
 A LLM has the following components or steps, from the users' perspective:

 - **Tokenizer**: words are divided into tokens.
+Modern tokenization splits words into parts, aka *sub-word tokenization*.
+Different models use different tokenizers (GPT2 uses Byte-level BPE).
+Tokens are expressed as ids `[0,N]`, being `N+1` the vocabulary size.
 For instance, GPT2 has a vocabulary size of 50k tokens.
 - **Encoder**: tokens are converted to embedding vectors.
 - **Transformer model, decoder**: we pass the sequence of embedding vectors and the transformer outputs the most likely next vector.
 - **Selection**: the most likely vector is converted to a token; the token is output as the next word.
 Note that we sample from a distribution of most likely tokens, we don't have to take always the most likely one!
 Thus, the output is not deterministic!
 We can control that with several variables: